Cheeky Passport’s Guide to Visiting Abkhazia – What to do and practical tips

 3. Visit the New Athos Simoneau-Kananitsky Monastery

 Located on a hill overlooking the Back Sea, the Orthodox monastery and its golden domes is visible from the cave site from where it can be reached easily.
-Women need to cover their head before entering and scarves are made available at the entrance (but we recommend carrying your own for hygiene purposes).
+Women need to cover their head before entering and scarves are made available at the entrance (but we recommend carrying your own when visiting Abkhazia for hygiene purposes).
 The inside of the monastery is very ornate with beautiful architecture and lovely frescos and is evidently a very special place to a number of devotees whose prayers and candles enhance the spiritual atmosphere.

 Price – free entrance.